-This new standard is effective for fiscal years beginning after December 15, 2019.
+This new standard is effective for reporting periods beginning after June 15, 2021.
 Early adoption is encouraged by GASB.
 We recommend the City review the new standard, gather all lease contracts, and identify the terms and conditions of each contract, noting the lease term, all payments, and options in order to properly determine the value of each lease.
 The City should also review contracts that have both lease and nonlease components to determine if a price allocation is practicable.